-Police: Shooting at downtown hookah lounge in Virginia
+Police: Multiple injured in shooting at Virginia hookah bar

 Blacksburg Police did not immediately respond to The Associated Press’ requests for comment.
 No additional details were made available.

-Nearby Virginia Tech was placed on lockdown, the university said in a post on Twitter warning students to stay indoors.
+Nearby, Virginia Tech was placed on lockdown, the university said in a post on Twitter warning students to stay indoors.